 Barnsley College will continue to refer to the DBS anyone who has harmed or poses a risk of harm to a child and/or adult with care and support needs in accordance with relevant statutory guidance.

-Barnsley College will continue to consider and make referrals to the Teaching Regulation Agency (TRA) where appropriate.
-During the period Covid-19 all referrals will be made by emailing Misconduct.teacher@education.gov.uk.

 Barnsley College will continue to update the single central record and will log details of any risk assessment carried out on volunteers and staff on loan from elsewhere.

 Where COVID-19 makes it impossible to determine the suitability of a potential member of staff or volunteer the appointment will not be made.